 Lateness:

-Where pupils show a persistent pattern of lateness, parents/carers will initially receive a letter informing them of the school’s concerns.
+Where pupils show a persistent pattern of lateness, parents/carers will initially receive communication informing them of the school’s concerns.
 This will advise parents/carers to speak to a member of staff to help address the issue.
 Should the lateness continue despite the school’s attempts to address this, parents/carers will be invited into school for a meeting with the headteacher.
 Further lateness will result in a referral being made to the Local Authority Attendance Officer (LAAO).

 Registration at the beginning of the day is the start of the first lesson.
 This is also when the teacher supports children with any gaps in learning from the previous day, informs the class of their learning timetable, and prepares the pupils’ for their day ahead.
 Children who are persistently late to school, therefore, miss a significant part of their education.